Tanis Half-Elven: After the war

 In approximately the year 353 AC, Tanis takes Laurana as his bride and she bears a son, Gilthas.
 Laurana and Tanis have a castle near Solanthus.
 Tanis becomes a widely known and popular figure on Ansalon.
 So heroic was he in the War of the Lance he is proclaimed by the Knights of Solamnia an honorary Knight of the Rose, a rank normal knights must strive for years to obtain.
 He is presented with a breastplate by the Knights as well.
-The Medallion of Kharas and a green silk sash, from the mountain dwarves and Wildrunners, respectively, is also awarded to him.
+The Medallion of Kharas and a green silk sash, from the mountain dwarves and Wildrunners, respectively, are also awarded to him.

 Tanis is summoned to Palanthas some three years after his marriage and is told of Raistlin Majere's plan to destroy Takhisis and take her place as head god of evil.
 In addition, he receives the news of Kitiara's planned attack on Palanthas.
-Tasslehoff Burrfoot travels to an alternate time line and sees Lord Soth killing Tanis in battle.
+Tasslehoff Burrfoot travels to an alternate time line and reads about Lord Soth killing Tanis in battle.
 Luckily, Tasslehoff intervenes and saved Tanis from Soth by convincing him not to fight.
 Tanis instead enters the Tower of High Sorcery along with Caramon and is able to save Dalamar from Kitiara, who is, at the time, mortally wounded.
 Kit pledges her love to Tanis here and asks him, in her words, to "keep him away".
 Lord Soth appears soon after.
 Tanis allows him to take Kitiara's body and finally breaks away from her, in heart and soul.

 Tanis and Laurana then become emissaries between Qualinesti, Silvanesti and the Knights of Solamnia.
 Their intent is to forge an alliance between them, a united front that would stand strong for years.
 At this time, Sturm's son, Steel, has gone to the side of evil and Caramon requests Tanis's help in bringing him back to their side.
 They manage to bring to Steel to the High Clerist's Tower, but he will not leave the Knights of Takhisis.
 Tanis then attempts to tell the people of this order of knights, but few believe him.
 Tanis later returns to Qualinesti in an effort to save his son from the elves, who have made his son the next Speaker of the Suns.
 He does not manage to achieve that, but he does manage the rescue of Alhana Starbreeze.
 Tanis is then forbidden to return to Qualinesti.